chriscannon/advent-of-code/README.md

 ### 2018 in Golang
 Day 1:
-* The `int` datatype in Go can change based upon the platform they run on so it's important to be explicit.
+* The `int` datatype in Go can change based upon the platform they run on so it's important to be explicit (declare variables as `int64` instead of `int`).
-Typically choosing `int64` is best.